userexec/t4Query/README.md

 ### <a name="directEdit"></a> Direct Edit Automatic Class Preservation

 Thanks to the lovely line 3942 of t4dedit.js in Site Manager 7, elements in content type layouts that contain a class but no ID automatically have their classes stripped off for seemingly no reason.
 Since t4Query assumes you don't have access to modify the core files, it instead adds a randomized ID to all output elements with classes but no ID when you use the `$.w('')` document.write shortcut.
-This means you no longer have to remember place your own throwaway ID onto every element that requires classes, meaning quicker markup with better readability.
+This means you no longer have to remember to place your own throwaway ID onto every element that requires classes, meaning quicker markup with better readability.

 This feature can be easily toggled off (or back on) with `$.toggleDirectEditPreserve()`.